16. Opticians & Ophthalmic Treatment in France

 Strictly speaking, the French authorities do not permit the sale of spectacles over the internet, despite protestations from the EU Commission that this is contrary to EU rules.

-Since 2010 the government have relaxed the rules slightly, by stating that glasses can be sold over the internet, provided the company has at least one optician on the payroll.
+Since 2010 the government has relaxed the rules slightly, by stating that glasses can be sold over the internet, provided the company has at least one optician on the payroll.
 However, the law on the issue has yet to be changed.

-Clearly, you do not get the professional advice and fitting service you might expect from an optician, and it is difficult to judged the quality of the frames and lenses, but that is a choice you need to make.
+Clearly, you do not get the professional advice and fitting service you might expect from an optician, and it is difficult to judge the quality of the frames and lenses, but that is a choice you need to make.